Analysis | ‘Enough is enough’: A slew of Trump’s GOP allies finally hit their limit

 And compare the six Senate Republicans who voted not to confirm Arizona’s results to the 14 Republican senators who before Wednesday had committed to challenging that state’s and others.

-We do not yet know how many other House Republicans will continue to challenge other states’ electoral results.
-As many as 70 were lined up to do so before Wednesday’s violence, and more than 100 voted to object to Arizona’s electors.

-But there is perhaps no clearer example of how the bottom has finally fallen out from under Trump in the Republican Senate than Loeffler.
+Perhaps no clearer example of how the bottom has finally fallen out from under Trump in the Republican Senate than Loeffler.

 On Monday, she stood next to the president on a campaign stage in Georgia.
 “I have an announcement.
 Georgia,” she said.
 “On January 6, I will object to the electoral college vote.
 That’s right.
 Thank you.
 We’re going to get this done.”